-- 1. Advance communication with the clerkship director, clerkship coordinator, and the Associate Dean for Clinical Affairs is required for any requested activity that could result in an ACD.
-These types of activities include: - 1.
-Doctors' Appointments - 2.
-Meetings with Discovery Mentors - 3.
-Meetings or conferences at which the student is presenting (poster or podium) - 4.
-Important personal events (graduations and weddings of close family members) - 5.
-Residency interviews - 6.
-Religious observances - 7.
-Admissions committee interviews/tours - 8.
-Curriculum committee meetings - 2.
-With advance notice, the clerkship directors will work with the student to avoid an ACD.
+- Advance communication with the clerkship director, clerkship coordinator, and the Associate Dean for Student Affairs, Clinical Services is required for any requested activity that could result in an ACD.
+Requests should be made as far in advance as possible, and always before the experience for which the student will be absent.
+For emergent absences, students should phone AND email the Associate Dean for Student Affairs, Clinical Services, and clerkship director. - With advance notice, the clerkship directors will work with the student to try and avoid an ACD.
 This may include arranging rotations or shifts to accommodate the request or helping the student select the best days/times to attend their activity and limit time away from clinical duties.
 If accommodations can be made to align the student's scheduled time off with their activity, the absence will not be considered an ACD.
 However, clerkship directors may not always be able to accommodate these requests.
-In this case, if the clerkship director permits the student to attend the activity, this will result in an ACD. - 3.
-Emergency requests for ACD such as student illness, personal injury, or injury/illness/death of a family member should be communicated as soon as possible to the Associate Dean for Clinical Education and the clerkship director and clerkship coordinator. - 4.
-In cases of ACD without prior communication with, or approval by, the Associate Dean for Clinical Education's office and the clerkship director, a Professionalism Report will be filed by the clerkship director.
+In this case, if the clerkship director permits the student to attend the activity, this will result in an ACD. - Emergency requests for ACD such as student illness, personal injury, or injury/illness/death of a family member should be communicated as soon as possible to the Associate Dean for Student Affairs, Clinical Services and the clerkship director and clerkship coordinator. - In cases of ACD without prior communication with, or approval by, the Associate Dean for Student Affairs, Clinical Services office and the clerkship director, a Professional Conduct Evaluation Form will be filed by the clerkship director.
 This includes unauthorized extension of a previously authorized ACD.

-Further information about common reasons for missing required educational events:
+Further information about common reasons for missing required educational events

-Excused Absences for Personal Medical Care
+Absence from Clinical Duties for Personal Medical Care

 Medical students are strongly encouraged to maintain their own physical and mental health and well-being.
-Whenever possible, students should schedule non-emergent healthcare appointments during times that do not conflict with classroom and clinical activities.
-In the event an appointment must be scheduled during a required educational activity, students must request permission to be excused from the appropriate Dean (see above).
+Whenever possible, students should schedule nonemergent healthcare appointments during times that do not conflict with classroom and clinical activities.
+In the event an appointment must be scheduled during a required educational activity, students must request permission to be absent from required duties from the appropriate Dean (see above).